Follow us on

 10:00 AM - 6:00 PM

-Information on tickets and access: Every day at 14.00 you can combine a guided tour of the Museum of Mediterranean Masks with a visit to the Museum of Work Culture and the MaTeR Museum.
-For information on other types of cumulative tickets, you can consult the following web page.
+Information on tickets and access: On every opening day of the Museum of Mediterranean Masks, starting at 14:00, you can combine a visit to the Museum of Masks with a visit to the Museum of Work Culture and the MaTER Museum.
+For information on other types of cumulative tickets, please consult the following web page.

 Access mode: For a fee